 Leader, advocate, researcher, author, instructor, consultant, and campaigner in the quest for improved population health outcomes, health equity, and multisectoral approaches to health issues, systems-level change, and social innovation.

 Currently, Renata is Founding President, Board of Directors, of Health Equity Initiative (HEI), a member-driven nonprofit membership organization dedicated to building and sustaining a global community that engages across sectors and disciplines to advance health equity.
 HEI works to build community, capacity, and communication resources for health equity and is unique in its dedication to bridge silos and build ONE community for health equity.
 Dr. Schiavo is a Senior Lecturer at Columbia University Mailman School of Public Health, where her courses focus on topics at the intersection of society, health equity, and health communication planning and evaluation, as well as child development and health, both in the U.S. and globally; Visiting Associate Professor (2018-2019), Communication Studies and Public Health, at The College of New Jersey; and an Adjunct Associate Professor, at Long Island University-Brooklyn, where she teaches a bi-annual graduate course on global health challenges.
 Her teaching experience includes courses on global health; health equity; health communication theory and practice; cross-cultural health communication; interpersonal communication; interpersonal health communication; child development and health; community health interventions; and research and evaluation.
 Dr. Schiavo is also the Principal of Strategic Communication Resources, a global expert consultancy dedicated to fostering behavioral, social and organizational results via social innovation, community engagement, and systems-changing strategies, which she established in 2004.

-Dr. Schiavo has recognized international expertise in 20+ public health, healthcare, global health, and/or international development areas, and has served on scientific, expert, and review panels for leading organizations, including the World Health Organization, the National Institute of Health, the International Red Cross/Red Crescent federation, and the American Public Health Association.
+Dr. Schiavo has recognized international expertise in 20+ public health, healthcare, global health, and/or international development areas, and has served on scientific, expert, and review panels for leading organizations, including the World Health Organization, the National Institute of Health, the International Red Cross/Red Crescent federation, UNICEF, and the American Public Health Association.
 Her work has been supported by the Office of Minority Health Resource Center, HHS Office of Minority Health; the Robert Wood Johnson Foundation; the Bank of America Charitable Gift Trust; UNICEF; and the World Health Organization, among others.